26. Multi-process Sample Application

 ./<build_dir>/examples/dpdk-simple_mp -l 2-3 -n 4 --proc-type=secondary

-When running a secondary process such as that shown above, the proc-type parameter can again be specified as auto.
-However, omitting the parameter altogether will cause the process to try and start as a primary rather than secondary process.
+When running a secondary process such as above, the proc-type parameter can be specified as auto.
+Omitting the parameter will cause the process to try and start as a primary rather than secondary process.

-Once the process type is specified correctly, the process starts up, displaying largely similar status messages to the primary instance as it initializes.
-Once again, you will be presented with a command prompt.
+The process starts up, displaying similar status messages to the primary instance as it initializes then prints a command prompt.

 Once both processes are running, messages can be sent between them using the send command.
 At any stage, either process can be terminated using the quit command.